 Lots of people in Japan like having a plate of gyoza with a bowl of ramen.
 Gyoza usually comes with a dipping sauce too, I've included my favourite dipping sauce in the recipe.

-They're better hot for sure, but some people eat them cold in a bento or something.
+They're better hot for sure, but some people eat them cold in a bento.